-He'd passed the same attraction three days running.
-Down the leafy back road, just off the golf course and up around the bend, it waited patiently for him like an old friend ready for play.
-The monument of snapped limbs and discarded brush stacked high, a rambling golden pyre, bone-dry, quivering like an expectant lover.
-He had hoped running would alleviate the burning need, create another game with less to lose.
-He slowed to a trot as the mind game caught hold; a glowing ember of it circled - wanted to touch with one strike of a match, one finger-flick of a clean cigarette - lightly crackling “you're it.”
+He had passed the same attraction three days running.
+It waited patiently down the leafy back road just off the golf course, the monument of snapped limbs and discarded brush stacking high, a rambling golden pyre bone-dry and quivering like an expectant lover.
+He had hoped the daily running would alleviate the burning need, a mindless distraction offering less to lose.
+It hadn't.
+He slowed to a trot as the mind game caught hold.
+A glowing ember of the thought circled and he wanted to touch it, one strike of a match, one finger-flick of a clean cigarette, the words lightly crackling as it said, “you're it.”

 “What have you done?” it said.

 He started setting fires when he was eleven.
-The attraction was a rough clearing out in the old dump near Rollins Swamp.
-It seemed a safe place to play, with so much ready to burn, so much smoldering there just beneath the surface of discarded trash.
-It was a game - “I'm it… you're it” he'd say - and flick matches one by one from the long matchbox, each one tumbling, some flaming out, others burning bright as they landed in a scratch of bramble and oily boxes.
+The attraction was in a rough clearing by the old dump near Rollins Swamp.
+It seemed a safe place to play, and so much ready to burn, so much smoldering just beneath the surface of discarded trash.
+It was a game - “I'm it… you're it” he'd say and flick matches one by one from the long matchbox, each one tumbling, some flaming out, others burning eagerly as they landed in the scratch of bramble and oily boxes.
 They quickly caught on.
-He heard the voice in the crackle - his father's voice - a soft whisper at first that would detonate into a terrifying roar.
-“YOU'RE IT!” it boomed.
+He heard the voice in the crackle, a soft whisper at first that would detonate into a terrifying roar.
+It was always the same roar, his father's.

 For a moment, he thought he might faint.
 His vision blurred and he felt disorientated as if falling down a funneling dark tunnel.
 He thought he heard Conrad again but the voice was different, familiar.

 The voice was high above him, on the hill somewhere, his brother's voice screaming, screaming.
 He turned to look but all he saw was Conrad's face, wet and pleading, the beast rising behind him.